 This department is headed by Ms Neliswa Khumalo.
 The team is multi-disciplinary, consisting of both full and part-time remedial therapists, speech therapists, an occupational therapist and a number of facilitators.
 These professionally qualified individuals are equipped to support boys who may present with learning difficulties at any stage of their schooling.

 The unit is committed to using a diverse range of educational programmes and approaches, to cater for a spectrum of learning needs, while taking into account the available resources and the best interests of our students.
-Academic Support is offered through “In – Class support” (An Academic Support Teacher goes into the classroom to support boys through individualised instructions and small groups) or “Withdrawal Support” (An Academic Support Teacher removes an individual boy or a group of boys from the main classroom to work on targeted skills).
+Academic Support is offered through “In–Class Support” (an Academic Support Teacher goes into the classroom to support boys through individualised instruction and small groups) or “Withdrawal Support” (An Academic Support Teacher removes an individual boy or a small group of boys from the main classroom to work on targeted skills).
 Individual Academic Support lessons are at cost to the boy’s parents and there is a set fee.
 This support is focused on remediating and consolidating the development of the core skills, rather than re-teaching the same curriculum content as presented by the subject teacher in the mainstream classroom.
 Alternatively, if it is believed that a student requires intensive academic support to help him cope better in the classroom, an individualized programme is then put into place, taking into account the available resources.
 An Academic Support Specialist or Facilitator will then work with the student, individually, at allocated times.

 Cordwalles acknowledges that every boy is unique, with individual strengths, challenges, interests, abilities and learning needs.
-This unit underpins the reality that, for some, learning difficulties are very real and that with understanding, accountability, empathy and the re-enforcement of skills, boys can be equipped with ways of overcoming these obstacles and to grow in confidence and to flourish.
-Once all options and interventions have been explored, there may be circumstances in which, Cordwalles recognises that it might not be in the best interest of the student to receive education and support in our environment setting, then the students’ participation within our educational context may not be possible and parents will be informed accordingly.
+This unit underpins the reality that, for some, learning difficulties are very real and that with understanding, accountability, empathy and the re-enforcement of skills, boys can be equipped with ways of overcoming these obstacles and are able to grow in confidence and to flourish.
+Once all options and interventions have been explored, there may be circumstances in which, Cordwalles recognises that it might not be in the best interest of the student to receive education and support in our setting, and then the students’ participation within our educational context may not be possible.